Standardized Interpretable Fairness Measures for Continuous Risk Scores: Discussion and Outlook

-In this paper, we introduced a family of distribution-invariant group disparity measures for continuous scores that have an intuitive interpretation and theoretical grounding based on the Wasserstein distance.
-We derived their relation to well-established parity concepts and to ROC-based measures and we proved, that reducing the proposed separation biases is a stronger objective than reducing ROC-based measures and, hence, is better suited to cover different sorts of bias.
-Moreover, we demonstrated the practical application on fairness benchmark datasets.
-Our results show that removing information about the attribute influences the fairness of a model and also which group is affected by it.
-They also show that debiasing often leads to a shift between different bias types and should be monitored carefully.
-XGBoost results may indicate that flexible models can produce fairer results than simpler models.
 The proposed measures generalize rate differences from classification tasks to entire score models.
 As a future extension, a generalization of rate ratios is another option that is to be explored.
 Moreover, the discussed decision model errors (TPR/FPR/Calibration) could be summed or related to each other (i.e., $\nicefrac{\text{TPR}}{\text{FPR}}$) to create further disparity measures.
 Note also, that the given definitions of the classifier biases are based on the $l_1$-norm.
 Especially when used for bias mitigation, that we did not cover here, it may also be useful to replace the $l_1$-norm by $l_p$ with $p>1$, especially $l_2$ or $l_\infty$, to penalize large disparities more than small ones.
 However, the score bias is then no longer a Wasserstein-distance.
 Another option is to use the Wasserstein-$p$-distance with $p>1$.
 Typically, the outcome of fairness analyses is to assess whether certain groups are discriminated against by a score model.
 All the proposed disparity measures can be used to assess the group disparity of the errors made by the model.
 While parity, i.e. a small bias, can be taken as a sign that there is no algorithmic unfairness in a sample with respect to a particular type of error, not all disparities are discriminatory.
 For practical applications we propose not to use hard thresholds to decide whether a model is fair or unfair.
 If needed, such thresholds can be chosen similarly to the thresholds for classification biases and should be task-specific.
 Once a high bias is detected, the causes of the disparities should be analyzed in detail to decide for follow-up actions.
 The relation to the field of causal fairness criteria (i.e. \cite{nilforoshan2022causal, zhang2018fairness, makhlouf2020survey}) is out of scope of this manuscript.
 Further studies should investigate the relation and how they can be used to perform follow-up analyses in case of significant group disparities.